Country of origin: syria

 [i] Or not so much?

-[r] It was for us because it was such a short time to get the papers we hadn’t made so many plans.
+[r] It was for us because it was such a short period to get the papers we had not made that many plans.
 And not so many activities.
-We just live there until… until that procedure of ours is finished.
+We just live there … Until that procedure is ready for us.

-[i] So after 2 months you came to Antwerp?
-And can you tell us a bit about the first months in Antwerp?
+[i] So after 2 months did you come to Antwerp?
+And can you tell a little about the first months in Antwerp?

 [i] He was your friend from Damascus?

-Yes.
+[r] Yes.
 He helped us so much.
-Because in the first period when you get papers you have to find a place to rent and to move within 2 months.
+Because in the first period if you get papers you have to find a place within 2 months to rent and also move.

 [i] Why 2 months?

-[r] Because you are not allowed to stay in the shelter anymore.
+[r] For you can no longer stay in the reception center.
 So we had to find something within 2 months.
-That was really a big problem for everyone.
+That was really a very big problem for everyone.
 Because you don’t know anyone here.
 Do you understand?
-And nobody wants to… Yes no one wants to rent a small studio or an apartment to people from a shelter … to refugees.
-It wasn’t that simple… Because you don’t have a job and you get social security benefits… So that was really one of the… of the most difficult challenges for us.
-So we kept searching and searching until we found someone who would do that for me and could give me a place to live.
-And yes, then I could move to where I used to live.
+And nobody wants … Yes nobody wants to rent a small studio or an apartment to people from a shelter … to refugees.
+That wasn’t that simple ..
+Because you have no work and you receive benefits from OCMW … So that was really one of the … of the most difficult challenges for us.
+So we kept looking and search until we found someone Who wanted to do that for me and could give a place to live.
+And yes then I could move to where I used to live.

-Yes, right away.
-I registered for the Dutch language.
+[r] Yes immediately.
+I have registered for Dutch.
 For the Dutch course at Linguapolis at the University of Antwerp.
-Yes, I followed the intensive course.
+Yes I followed the intensive course.

-[i] And was it with the scholarship or?
+[i] And was it also with the stock market or?

-[i] And how did you know that it is possible to get that scholarship?
+[i] And how did you know it is possible to get that stock market?

-[r] Via Atlas… Yes.
-Such an organisation or I don’t know what it will help all refugees to find their way and what to do in their lives.
-So they provided us with all the necessary information.
-To know how and when and who…and all those things.
-Via the Internet as well.
+[r] Via Atlas … yes.
+Such an organization or I don’t know what he helps all refugees to find the way and what you have to do in your life.
+So they have delivered all the necessary information to us.
+To know how and when and who … and all those things.
+Via the internet too.

 [i] And you were there with your friends in Linguapolis?